Best time to visit: Fall through Spring

 If you look at the park map, there doesn't appear to be many hiking routes in Joshua Tree - that is not really the case!
 There are a lot of trails that are not marked on the main park map.
 The park newspaper that you get at the entrance station has more detailed hiking options and maps.

 Boy Scout Trail to Willow Hole - This is my favorite hike in Joshua Tree.
 It should be started from the south end of the Boy Scout Trail which is about a mile east of Quail Springs, near the parks west entrance gate.
 The Boy Scout Trail runs all the way to the park's northern boundary, but the turnoff to Willow Hole is well before that.
-Willow Hole is an “S” curved granite canyon that gets narrower and narrower until it becomes impassable for the average day hiker.
-This is the turn around point for the hike.
 The Boy Scout Trail runs through some of the most serene patches of Joshua Trees in the park - I highly recommend this hike!
 Read more about it here.

 Barker Dam - The Barker Dam Loop by itself is better classified as a walk than a hike, but it can be extended to explore an area of secluded Joshua Trees that are surrounded on all sides by tall granite rock formations.
 The exit point to reach this section is to the west of Barker Dam and it runs all the way to the dirt road that leads to Key's Ranch.
 This area is really tranquil and it can be explored by following the washes that run between the trees.
 Try to stay in the wash area (deep sand/no vegetation) in this area and avoid cutting your own path across the desert floor.